srand/jolt/docs/quickstart.rst

 explicitly referencing the artifact where they reside.
 Use this method to package tools required by other tasks.

 Also, note that the task requires a ``git`` repository hosted at ``kernel.org``.
 This git task, implemented by a builtin plugin, is actually not a task but a resource.
+It clones the repository and makes it available to the ``e2fsprogs`` task through its ``git`` attribute.
 You can read more about resources next.

 Resources